-(TFTP) “The Defense Department is starting the first agency-wide financial audit in its history, "the Pentagon’s newsservice said this week, announcing that they are finally going to follow through with something they promised to do for years.
+The defense department is starting the first agency-wide financial audit in its history, "the Pentagon’s newsservice said this week," announcing that they are finally going to follow through with something they promised to do for years.

-“And every month, they encountered the same problem.
-Numbers were missing.
-Numbers were clearly wrong.
-Numbers came with no explanation of how the money had been spent or which congressional appropriation it came from.
-‘A lot of times there were issues of numbers being inaccurate,’ Woodford says.
-‘We didn’t have the detail … for a lot of it.’”
+And every month, they encountered the same problem.
+The numbers were missing.
+The numbers were clearly wrong.
+The numbers came with no explanation of how the money had been spent or from which congressional appropriation it came from.
+A lot of times, there were issues with numbers being inaccurate.
+We didn’t have the details... for a lot of it.- Woodford says

-“Over the last 20 years, the Pentagon has broken every promise to Congress about when an audit would be completed,” Rafael DeGennaro, director of Audit the Pentagon, told the Guardian earlier this year.
-“Meanwhile, Congress has more than doubled the Pentagon’s budget.”
+Over the last 20 years, the Pentagon has broken every promise to Congress about when an audit would be completed.
+But meanwhile, Congress has more than doubled the Pentagon’s budget.- Rafael Degennaro, director of audit at the Pentagon, told the Guardian earlier this year

 "It demonstrates our commitment to fiscal responsibility and maximizing the value of every taxpayer dollar that is entrusted to us," chief Pentagon spokesperson Dana W. White said.

-As NPR reports, as for how the audit would work, Jim Garamone of the official DoD News agency reports that the department’s Office of the Inspector General has "hired independent public accounting firms to conduct audits of individual components—the Army, Navy, Air Force, agencies, activities and more—as well as a departmentwide consolidated audit to summarize all results and conclusions."
+As npr reports, as for how the audit would work, Jim Garamone of the official DOD news agency reports that the department’s office of the inspector general has "hired independent public accounting firms to conduct audits of individual components—the army, navy, air force, agencies, activities, and more—as well as a departmentwide consolidated audit to summarize all results and conclusions."

 Exactly what will come of this enormous feat of counting the money spent on spreading the American empire remains a mystery.
 However, what is not a mystery is the trillions that have "gone missing" as a result of the Pentagon’s refusal to comply with 20 years of audits.

-As TFTP reported at the time, a Department of Defense Inspector General’s report, released in 2016, left Americans stunned at the jaw-dropping lack of accountability and oversight.
-The glaring report revealed the Pentagon couldn’t account for $6.5 trillion dollars worth of Army general fund transactions and data, according to a report by the Fiscal Times.
+As tftp reported at the time, a department of defense inspector general’s report, released in 2016, left Americans stunned at the jaw-dropping lack of accountability and oversight.
+The glaring report revealed the Pentagon couldn’t account for $6.5 trillion dollars' worth of army general fund transactions and data, according to a report by the Fiscal Times.

 According to the report by the Fiscal Times:

-“An increasingly impatient Congress has demanded that the Army achieve "audit readiness" for the first time by Sept.
-30, 2017, so that lawmakers can get a better handle on military spending.
+An increasingly impatient Congress has demanded that the army achieve "audit readiness" for the first time by September 30, 2017, so that lawmakers can get a better handle on military spending.
 But Pentagon watchdogs think that may be mission impossible, and for good reason...

-The Defense Finance and Accounting Service (DFAS), the behemoth Indianapolis-based agency that provides finance and accounting services for the Pentagon’s civilian and military members, could not provide adequate documentation for $6.5 trillion worth of year-end adjustments to Army general fund transactions and data.
+The defense finance and accounting service (dfas), the behemoth Indianapolis-based agency that provides finance and accounting services for the Pentagon’s civilian and military members, could not provide adequate documentation for $6.5 trillion worth of year-end adjustments to army general fund transactions and data.

 While there is nothing in the IG’s report specifying that the money has been stolen, the mere fact that the Pentagon can’t account for how it spent the money reveals a potentially far greater problem than simple theft alone.
-Also, other reports put the toll of missing money upwards of $10 trillion.
+Also, other reports put the toll of missing money at upwards of $10 trillion.